Chellitcoin Reaches Self Reported Market Capitalization of $3.96 Billion (CHLT)

 [Telegram](https://t.me/chellitofficial)”

-It is usually not presently possible to buy alternative cryptocurrencies such as Chellitcoin directly using U.S. dollars.
-Investors seeking to trade Chellitcoin should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Chellitcoin using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Chellitcoin directly using US dollars.
+Investors seeking to trade Chellitcoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Chellitcoin using one of the aforementioned exchanges.

 Receive News & Updates for Chellitcoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Chellitcoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.